Naturalness of vanishing black-hole tides

 Nevertheless, the symmetry also requires $M\to - M$, which takes $X\to - X$, so the tail transforms as

 Thus, the response is only compatible with the symmetry in Eq.~\eqref{eq:z2wbartail} if $k_\ell$=0, and hence the linear static Love numbers, vanish.
 In fact our argument shows more generally that all terms in the linear response of $w$ which are odd in $X$ must be zero.
-We have verified this explicitly by solving for the linear perturbations in isotropic coordinates and imposing regularity at the horizon \cite{LongTidesPaper}.
-For linear tides of electric type this is also manifest in the results of~\cite{Kol:2011vg}.
+We have verified this explicitly by solving for the linear perturbations in isotropic coordinates and imposing regularity at the horizon~\cite{LongTidesPaper}.\footnote{Our computation can be phrased in terms of curvature perturbations of the Weyl tensor, so regularity at the Schwarzschild horizon is a necessary condition.} For linear tides of electric type this is also manifest in the results of~\cite{Kol:2011vg,Diedrichs:2025vhv}.

 Note that the symmetry we used for the argument does not only amount to $\phi \to -\phi$, since this is not a symmetry of the fully nonlinear static gravitational action.
 The inversion symmetry $S$ is, instead, a nonlinear transformation that involves both $\phi$ and $a$.
 It reduces to the Buchdahl $\mathbb{Z}_2$ transformation~\cite{Buchdahl:1954} when $a=0$, such as on the Schwarzschild background.
 Thus, in the case of purely electric tidal response, the $\phi \to -\phi$ symmetry is sufficient for our arguments.
 The treatment of magnetic and mixed tides, however, requires the use of the full $S$-type transformation.